5 Hidden Signs of Fraud in a Small Business

 This year’s workplace disruption has created a challenging situation for small business owners to support business integrity.
 One area of concern is being able to detect hidden signs of fraud in business activity, particularly when employees are working from home.

 While many employees will work with integrity no matter their work environment, other employees may be able to start or continue fraudulent activity when not receiving in-person supervision.
-This especially the case if there is a lack of internal controls or separation of duties.
+This is especially the case if there is a lack of internal controls or separation of duties.

 According to the recent ACFE Report to the Nations on Occupational Fraud and Abuse, small businesses are most susceptible to fraud because they typically have fewer anti-fraud controls than larger organizations, leaving them more vulnerable.